SalesforceLabs/LightningWebChartJS/index.md

 The query accept to use `:recordId` string placeholder and will replace this with the actual record Id if the component is placed on an object page

+**IMPORTANT:** The radar, bubble and scatter charts are not currently supported to work with the SOQL property.
+If you need to create a chart of one of these types, please use a JSON structure or check the [API Documentation](./docs/api.html).

-Exemple of a well formed query for a Component placed on an account page :
+Example of a well formed query for a Component placed on an account page :

 ```
 SELECT StageName label, SUM(Amount) value FROM Opportunity WHERE IsClosed = false AND AccountId = :recordId WITH SECURITY_ENFORCED GROUP BY StageName LIMIT 10